Best Anti-aging foods: Get Beautiful Skin Naturally

 - Try this delicious chia pudding recipe.

-High-quality protein is needed for maintaining the strength and integrity of your skin.
+3 Protein High-quality protein is needed for maintaining the strength and integrity of your skin.
 Add a portion of high-quality (organic) protein to each meal.
+Vegetarian or Vegan?
+You can grab my list of veggie proteins here.

 It’s necessary for skin health that we excrete toxins.
 Therefore making sure that we poop at least once a day is important.
 Eating plenty of fiber is important to prevent constipation.